-Our firm, Carnegie Investment Counsel (CIC)1, is registered with the SEC as an investment adviser.
-Brokerage and investment advisory services and fees differ, and it is important for a retail investor to understand the differences.
+Our firm, Carnegie Investment Counsel (CIC)1, is registered with the Securities and Exchange Commission (SEC) as an Investment Adviser.
+Brokerage and investment advisory services and fees differ and it is important for you to understand the differences.
 Free and simple tools are available to research firms and financial professionals at the SEC's investor education website, Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.